Swedish coronation robes

 Several Swedish coronation robes from the 16th to the 19th century are preserved at The Royal Armoury in Stockholm, Sweden.
-The youngest one, Oscar II's robe coronation robe from 1873 is in the Treasury at Stockholm Palace.
+The youngest one, Oscar II's coronation robe from 1873, is in the Treasury at Stockholm Palace.

 The oldest coronation robes are in a deep purple colour, which differers from the more bright red colour that were in fashion from the 18th century and onward.
 The purple colour was charged with symbolism and reserved for the elite.

 The princely mantles, unlike the monarch's, were not purple but blue.
 This type of mantle has been used by Swedish princes and princesses since at least the 18th century.

 Royal mantles

 Eric XIV of Sweden

 Eric XIV's coronation robe is the oldest garment that has been kept from a Swedish coronation.
 It is a velvet robe in a deep purple colour.
 Originally the robe was decorated with 455 golden crowns.
 The crowns are embroidered with golden, white, blue and pink silk, and on each crown ten small pearls were attached.
 Today only 296 of the crowns remain.
 When king Eric was crowned the robe also had a trimming and a collar made out of ermine.
 After Eric XIV, John III, Charles IX and Gustav II Adolf have used the robe during their coronations.